When an employee is treated less favorably because of his/her age, it is termed age discrimination.

 - Replacing a higher paid worker with a younger one, who is paid less, is not a valid claim.
 The court sees this as good company economics.

 Most employees, who feel they’ve been terminated because of their age, are usually better off looking for a new job, or settling out of court.
 Age discrimination claims can mean years in court, which is taxing not just on one’s pocketbook, but on your emotions as well.
 Also, future employers will see you as a high risk employee, who could potentially sue them as well.

 Age Discrimination Lawsuit Examples

-Here are a few examples, of claims where the employee won the case:
+Here are a few examples, of age discrimination cases where the employee was awarded damages or a settlement:

 - A 54 year old woman in Hawaii was fired, since the company owner said she “Looked like a bag of bone” and “Sounds old on the phone”.
 Her manager always gave her good reports, and told her the reason the owner was firing her.
 She won $193,236.
 (Source: http://www.huffingtonpost.com/2012/07/25/worker-debra-moreno-wins-_n_1701287.html)

 - A 75 year old woman applied for a job and was offered a position.
 Only after being hired, did the employer find out her age.
 She was told she wasn’t the right person for the job after all, and was given another role, from which she was fired after 2 days.
 She won $35,000.
 (Source: https://www.eeoc.gov/eeoc/newsroom/release/3-23-10.cfm)

 - A group of job applicants above 60 were discriminated against during the interview process, since they had to write their age on the top of the job applications, while younger applicants didn’t.
 They each won $11,500.
 (Source: https://www.eeoc.gov/eeoc/newsroom/release/1-20-11.cfm)